 Max $200 |

 The North Carolina Division of Motor Vehicles (DMV) will revoke the driver's license of anyone convicted of a DWI.
 Following the revocation, the driver will be required to install an ignition interlock device (IID).
-The periods of time for revocations and IIDs are listed below and depend on the number of prior offenses in the last seven years.
+The IID and revocation periods are listed below and depend on the number of prior offenses in the last seven years.

 Revocation Period |